calemcnulty-gai/tokzic/epics/epic-2-core-feed/video-feed.md

 - Automatic playback when in viewport
 - View counting
 - Error handling and loading states
-- Temporary infinite scroll for demo purposes (TODO: Replace with proper pagination)
+- Efficient pagination with cursor-based loading
+- Smart video preloading strategy:
-- Temporary full preload of all videos at startup (TODO: Replace with smart preloading)
+  - Preloads initial batch of videos
+  - Dynamically preloads next 2 videos in sequence
+  - Loads more videos when approaching end of list

 ✅ User Interactions
 - Like/Super Like functionality